inferno crypto library

 uint counter = 1)

-SP_800_108_Ctr implements NIST SP800-108 Counter-mode KDF.
+SP_800_108_Ctr implements NIST SP800-108r1 Counter-mode KDF with HMAC.
 It is a counter-based (as opposed to iterating) mode, so it is parallelizable and is implemented as a static method (does not follow DeriveBytes API).

 AEAD Transform (Streaming)